dengking/Linux-OS/docs/Multitasking/Process-memory/Process-address-space/Segment/Memory-mapped-file/index.md

 At runtime the file is memory mapped, cast to a `C`-style `struct` array, and we do a binary search to find matching part numbers as the user types.
 Only a few memory pages of the file are actually read from disk -- whichever pages are hit during the binary search.

-- Concurrency - I had an implementation problem where it would sometimes memory map the file multiple times in the same process space.
+1、Concurrency - I had an implementation problem where it would sometimes memory map the file multiple times in the same process space.
 This was a problem as I recall because sometimes the system couldn't find a large enough free block of virtual memory to map the file to.
 The solution was to only map the file once and thunk(形实转换程序) all calls to it.
 In retrospect using a full blown Windows service would of been cool.

-- Random Access - The binary search is certainly random access and lightning fast
+2、Random Access - The binary search is certainly random access and lightning fast

-- Performance - The lookup is extremely fast.
+3、Performance - The lookup is extremely fast.
 As users type a popup window displays a list of matching product part numbers, the list shrinks as they continue to type.
 There is no noticeable lag while typing.